Expensify/App/PR_REVIEW_GUIDELINES.md

 ## Considerations around code reuse

 While trying to keep our code DRY (don't repeat yourself), you may find yourself trying to decide between refactoring & reusing a component vs. creating a brand new component.
+When in doubt about whether something should be reused or refactored, ask for help.

 Here are some guidelines we use in order to make the best decisions:

 1. Specialization
     - When one component is a special case of another, we should opt for the technique of composition.
 Here are the [React docs](https://reactjs.org/docs/composition-vs-inheritance.html#specialization) on Specialization.
 The idea is that it’s better to establish a pattern of creating increasingly specific components, instead of adding dozens of use cases to a single component.